dfelinto/blender-manual/manual/editors/timeline.rst

 Audio
    Scrubbing
-      If your animation has sound, this option plays bits of the sound wave while you move the playhead with :kbd:`LMB` or keyboard arrows (like a moving playhead).
+      If your animation has sound, this option plays bits of the sound wave while you move the Playhead with :kbd:`LMB` or keyboard arrows.
    Mute
       Mute the sound from any audio source.